bropple/PiSynth/README.md

 Current Status:
 The YM3438 is fully playable, with several presets to choose from.
 An alarm "song" can also be automatically played back.
 The SN76489AN is non-functional at this time.
+There is a clock function with an alarm you can set completely in hardware.

 YM2151 stuff may work with some modifications.
 I cannot test that, however, since I do not have a working YM2151/YM3012 to test it with at this time.